Heavy Menstrual Bleeding

 The doctor will ask about symptoms and past health.
 A physical examination, including a pelvic exam, will be done.
 Tests to look for possible causes may include:

 - Transvaginal ultrasound

-- Examination of the uterus and fallopian tubes—hysteroscopy
+- Test to closely view the uterus and fallopian tubes— hysteroscopy

 - Hormonal therapy

 - An IUD that releases the hormone progesterone

 Other medicine may help to ease symptoms of a heavy flow, such as: